Digital Communication, Media, Internet, Politics

 A growing number of studies have examined how search engine and social media activity can be used to document current social trends and predict future patterns.
 Indeed, research literature has found that activity registered in Google Trends and Twitter chat can help predict various kinds of consumer and social data, including consumer goods marketability, the success of movies pending release and disease outbreaks.

-In the study “On the Predictability of the U.S. Elections Through Search Volume Activity” (PDF), researchers from Wellesley College examined if analysis of Google Trends volume — which reflects the number of search queries around keywords — was predictive of 2008 and 2010 U.S. Congressional elections.
+In a 2011 study “On the Predictability of the U.S. Elections Through Search Volume Activity,” researchers from Wellesley College examined if Google Trends volume — which reflects the number of search queries around keywords — was predictive of 2008 and 2010 U.S. Congressional elections.
 The study’s authors separated electoral races into two categories: those with trend data recorded for one candidate; and those with trend data recorded for both candidates.

 The study’s findings include: